HSRLCLab/SmartFactory_Box-Sortic/README.md

 * 1x Battery with an JST 2.0 Connection
 * 1x [Box](<https://www.haneu.de/rasterplan-lagersichtkasten-gr-8-gelb.html>) (85 x 105 x 45 mm) with platform

+For detailed building instructions please contact [Felix Nyffenegger](mailto:felix.nyffenegger@hsr.ch).

 ## Software

-All functions and files are documented on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_MQTTCommunication/).
+All functions and files are documented on the [GitHub-Page with Doxygen](https://lmazzole.github.io/SmartFactory_MQTTCommunication/).
-The Documentation includes also the [MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>)-Files.
+The documentation includes also the [MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>)-Files.

 It's important to mention that all functions are non blocking and as short as possible so no other process starves.
+This way a degree of parallelism can be achieved.

 ### Dependency Graph